tonethar/IGME-330-Master/notes/HW-php-web-service-1.md

   - [GET](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#Request_methods) - where the parameters are passed as part of the *query string* - like in the iTunes Search example above:
 - ***For our web service, we will be using GET and the query string***

-#6 - we need to make sure our service is available to web browsers that are using `XMLHttpRequest` to download data:
+#6 - we need to make sure our service is available to web browsers that are using `XMLHttpRequest` to download data - i.e. CORS needs to be turned ON:
-  - Easy! - we just need to be sure that we are sending the `access-controll-allow-origin: *` header
+  - Easy! - we just need to be sure that we are sending the `access-control-allow-origin: *` header

 <hr>

 ## VII.
 What's next?

 - We have pretty much answered the 6 questions about our web service above
-- Now we just need to work on coding it - in PHP - so let's move on
+- Now we just need to work on coding it - in PHP - so let's move on!

 <hr><hr>